codeabovelab/haven-platform/README.md

 ```

- Step 3: Configure Docker on each instance.
-Use the following instruction to install Docker on the different Linux/Cloud, Windows, and MacOS
+**Step 3:** Configure Docker on each node.
+Use the following instruction to install Docker on the different Linux/Cloud, Windows,
- instruction:
+and MacOS instruction:

  https://docs.docker.com/engine/installation/

  By default, Docker listens on Unix socket so TCP socket configuration is needed.
-See the config file in /etc/default/docker and make sure the
+See the config file in /etc/default/docker
- DOCKER_OPTS argument matches the one listed below (with the IP variables replaced with real value):
+ and make sure the DOCKER_OPTS argument matches the one listed below (with the IP variables replaced with real value):

 ```sh
  %cat /etc/default/docker